HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 ```

 Then in your update loop you can simply check the `triggered` property, or just
-wait for callbacks to fired, if you set any.
+wait for callbacks to fired, if you've set any.

 ```haxe
 function updateLoop()